krosmaker/krosmaker/README.md

 $ npm run format
 ```

-Note that the project uses some outdated library versions with reported
+Note that the project might use several outdated library versions.
-vulnerabilities.
-This is deliberate, as updating some dependencies breaks
-the project or the GUI.
-Do not attempt to upgrade frozen library versions
-without fixing the associated issues.
+Before attempting to upgrade the dependencies, make sure that the
+newer versions do not break the UI or cause any compilation issues.

 For a detailed explanation of the project setup, check out
 [the Nuxt.js documentation](https://nuxtjs.org).